mrmacete/r2-ggpack/README.md

 	- index directory management

 - a shallow **RBin** plugin just puts a flag for each packed file
-- a dumb python test suite exists to ensure a minimum level of internal coherence
+- a dumb python test suite exists to ensure a minimum level of internal consistency

 ## Installing